BayMakarov/AccuWeatherTry/README.md

 # AccuWeatherTry
-A simple Weather application written with AccuWeather api
+A simple weather application written with AccuWeather api